Schoharie limousine crash: Configuration of intersection

 The family that owns the Apple Barrel Country Store told reporters that the intersection and hill are a recurring issue.
 Sumwalt confirmed to the media that his agency will be looking at the configuration of the junction as a possible contributing factor.
 "We do know that there have been other crashes at this intersection," he said. "[S]o we want to see: Were there factors in the roadway itself that could have led to the conditions of this crash?"

-The intersection was originally configured as a Y, slightly uphill of its present location, which was more developed in the early 20th century and today's Route 30A was part of NY 43.
-After World War II, Route 30, which had followed the course northeast that 30A does today, was realigned to its present course, and the intersection reconfigured into a Y with Route 43 following a new road, parallel to a former rail corridor, that forked off south of the original intersection; the portion that had led west from the intersection to the realignment was vacated.
-In 1960 Route 43 was truncated to end at its junction with Route 30 in Schoharie; the portion north of the Route 30 intersection was made part of Route 30A, newly created at the behest of the Fulton County Automobile Club.
+The intersection was originally configured as a Y, slightly uphill of its present location, which was more developed in the early 20th century and today's NY 30A was part of NY 43.
+After World War II, NY 30, which had followed the course northeast that 30A does today, was realigned to its present course, and the intersection reconfigured into a Y with Route 43 following a new road, parallel to a former rail corridor, that forked off south of the original intersection; the portion that had led west from the intersection to the realignment was vacated.
+In 1960 Route 43 was truncated to end at its junction with NY 30 in Schoharie; the portion north of the NY 30 intersection was made part of NY 30A, newly created at the behest of the Fulton County Automobile Club.

 This configuration of the intersection necessitated that traffic on southbound 30 not only stop at the bottom of the hill but turn left just before doing so.
-After Interstate 88 was built through the area in the early 1980s, with an exit on Route 30A a mile north of the intersection serving both roads, Route 30 was likewise realigned to clear a corridor for the interstate.
+After Interstate 88 was built through the area in the early 1980s, with an exit on NY 30A a mile north of the intersection serving both roads, NY 30 was likewise realigned to clear a corridor for the interstate.
 Its brief concurrency with NY 7 two miles (3.2 km) northeast of the 30A junction was replaced with a four-way intersection, and a new, curved section along the hillside replaced the previous straight descent to the intersection.
 With the interstate access, trucks began using that section of Route 30 more, sometimes having crashes at the bottom of the hill when their brakes failed.